Sanctuary Zein Nile Chateau

 Children are welcome on board Sanctuary Zein Nile Chateau.
 Specialists are available on request to educate and entertain the children throughout the day, enriching their experience on board.

-The professional chefs on board cook some wonderful international and local dishes to include a variety of flavours catering for individual tastes.
+The professional chefs on board cook some wonderful international and local dishes to include a variety of flavors catering for individual tastes.
 Tasty buffets, elegant a la carte menus, barbecues and extensive wine lists are offered.

 The boat has a stunning upper sun deck, an Arabian themed sun deck and a dipping pool.
 A laundry service is available on board.